JeJay143/Fundamentals-of-Diffractive-Optics-with-Matlab/README.md

-# Newton-Raphson's Method and Basic Plotting in MATLAB
+# Physics Simulations in MATLAB

 ## Overview
-This README provides an overview of the Newton-Raphson's Method script and basic plotting functionalities implemented in MATLAB.
+This repository contains MATLAB scripts for simulating various physical phenomena.
+These scripts serve as educational tools to demonstrate fundamental principles in physics through computational simulations.

 ## Newton-Raphson's Method
 This MATLAB script implements the Newton-Raphson's Method to find the root of a given equation.
 The user is prompted to enter an initial guess value, and the script iteratively refines this guess until it converges to a solution within a specified tolerance.